danielcregg/acpad-project-template/project-brief.md

 - 5-minute screen recording using [MS Stream](https://www.microsoft365.com/launch/stream)
 - Give a brief code walkthrough highlghting places where you expended most of your effort.
 - Demonstrate your code running and its operation.
 - Highlight any additional functionality you implemented.
 This is where you can pick up extra marks.
+- MAKE SURE YOUR SCREENCAST IS ACCESSABLE BY ME.
+CHECK STREAMS/OneDrive PERMISSIONS and make sure it can be seen by me.

 ### 2. Moodle Submission
 - Download a copy of your final Git repository from the GitHub website.